 Now we must create a GeoServer map in GpsGate SiteAdmin by copying the necessary map parameters from this GeoServer example map.

-- Look for the the relevant settings indicated in the snippet above with (1), (2) etc.
+- Look for the relevant settings indicated in the snippet above with (1), (2), etc.

 - Enter the value into the corresponding input field in the SiteAdmin form.

 Finally, to enable the GeoServer map for an application go to Site Admin -> Applications tab and click the application.